AaltoSciComp/scicomp-docs/triton/tut/cluster-shell.rst

   recommended, since it's not large or high performance enough.
 You will learn more about where to store your work in :doc:`storage`.

-.. exercise:: Shell-3: clone the hpc-examples repository
+.. exercise:: Shell-3: [PI, NGRAMS] clone the hpc-examples repository
+  :class: exercise-pi, exercise-ngrams

+  (Part of a series: :doc:`pi </triton/tut/exercises-pi>`, :doc:`ngrams </triton/tut/exercises-ngrams>`)

   Do the steps above.
 List the directory and verify it matches what you see in the `Github web interface